legalwebio/legalweb-typo3/Documentation.tmpl/Index.rst

 **Community Documentation:**

-    This documentation is community documentation for the TYPO3 extension LegalWebCookie
+    This documentation is community documentation for the TYPO3 extension LegalWebTypo3

     It is maintained as part of this third party extension.